HD Ready vs Full HD TVs: Which One Should You Opt For?

 HD Ready vs Full HD: which should you buy?

 Of the two, that’s easy: Full HD.
 HD Ready televisions were once a sensible option for people who wanted to avoid splurging on a Full HD TV, but that was about a decade ago.
-In 2023, you can pick up a Full HD television for less than HKD 1,500.
+In 2023, you can pick up a Full HD television for less than MYR 1,000.

 There is one exception to this: if you’re looking for a very small TV – around 24- to 32 inches – perhaps for a countertop or another secondary place in your home, and simply wish to part with as little cash as possible, then an HD Ready television will be perfectly fine.
 We’ve picked out a couple of excellent HD Ready choices that are quite affordable as well.